When I was planning my trip to the less explored North East of India, I was skeptical as to how to travel to this place? Is there an airport? An Uber?

 How can one go to Shillong from Delhi?

-There are no direct buses from Delhi, however while travelling from Delhi you can take a State Transport bus to Dehradun then a flight from Dehradun to Guwahati and consequently a cab from Guwahati to Shillong.
+There are no direct buses from Delhi, however, while traveling from Delhi you can take a State Transport bus to Dehradun then a flight from Dehradun to Guwahati and consequently a cab from Guwahati to Shillong.

 For those who like to travel by road, it is a better option to take a train or plane to one of the major cities around Guwahati and then drive down one of the national highways to the well-connected city.